dmichaels/public/books/read.md

 **1970-1999**

+  1. <a href="https://www.amazon.com/Great-Gatsby-Original-Fitzgerald-Classic/dp/B093MYWTT5/">The Great Gatsby (F. Scott Fitzgerald)</a>
   1. <a href="https://www.amazon.com/Lord-Flies-William-Golding/dp/0399501487/">Lord of the Flies (William Golding)</a>
   1. <a href="https://www.amazon.com/G%C3%B6del-Escher-Bach-Eternal-Golden/dp/0465026567/">Gödel, Escher, Bach: An Eternal Golden Braid (Douglas Hofstadter)</a>
+  1. <a href="https://www.amazon.com/Kill-Mockingbird-Harper-Lee/dp/0060935464/">To Kill a Mockingbird (Harper Lee)</a>
   1. <a href="https://www.amazon.com/Adventures-Huckleberry-Norton-Critical-Editions/dp/0393966402/">The Adventures of Huckleberry Finn (Mark Twain)</a>
   1. <a href="https://www.amazon.com/Adventures-Tom-Sawyer-Original-Unabridged-ebook/dp/B0CFPY1T6T/">The Adventures of Tom Sawyer (Mark Twain)</a>
   1. <a href="https://www.amazon.com/Listening-Prozac-Landmark-Antidepressants-Remaking-ebook/dp/B0CJHHMR72/">Listening to Prozac: The Landmark Book About Antidepressants and the Remaking of the Self (Peter Kramer)</a>